Siddiq-Achmad/NextJS-StarterUIKit/README.md

 - `components/`: Reusable React components that can be used throughout the application.

-### Containers

-- `containers/`: React components that wrap other components, providing a higher level of abstraction.

-### Pages

-- `pages/`: The main pages of the application, each representing a unique route.

 ### Public Assets

 - `public/`: Static assets such as images, fonts, and other media.

-### Styles

-- `styles/`: CSS styles for the application, including global styles and component-specific styles.

-### Utilities

-- `utils/`: Utility functions that can be used throughout the application.

 # Features